goosst/wesite/content/about-hugo.md

 date = "2019-07-31"
 +++

-Mainly serves as my own documentation, to be able to replicate the setups I create.
+This mainly serves as my own documentation to recreate the things I make.
-Hopefully this helps others as well.
+Hopefully this documentation will help others as well.

 Code is typically available on [GitHub](https://github.com/goosst).